Feeds:

 Read Full Post »

 If only we could do that in real life.
 Just edit the date and go back to a kinder time, back to the way things were before the world drastically changed.
 I wonder if people who lived through world wars longed for such a do-over?
 Why can’t we go back to the way life was before all this devastation?
-Why do we have to know firsthand about pain and hate and grief and PTSD and carry around permanent physical and emotional scars?
-Why do we have to find new ways to explain to our little ones about grief and anger and sickness and dangers in the world?
+Why do we have to know firsthand about pain and hate and suffering and grief and PTSD and carry around permanent physical and emotional scars?
+Why do we have to find new ways to explain to our little ones about the harsh realities in our world?

-Those who have lived through world wars must have come through changed, they’d have had no choice.
-Likewise, we can’t come through trials unchanged.
-We usually have no control over difficult or trying circumstances.
+Those who have lived through world wars must have come through changed, I’m sure they had no choice.
+Likewise, we can’t come through difficult times unchanged.
+We often have no control over them.
 But we can control the way we respond to them.
 We can always choose anger and put up resistance, or we can let trials make us stronger.
-We can allow God to purify our hearts, our goals, and our values.
-We can choose to let pointless, temporal stuff to burn off and leave us packing light, determined, ready to follow him unhindered by useless weight and needless baggage from stuff in life that won’t be going into eternity with us.
+We can allow God to purify our hearts, our goals, and our core values.
+We can choose to let pointless, temporal stuff burn off in the heat of the fiery trial and leave us packing light, determined, ready to follow him unhindered by useless weight and needless baggage from stuff in life that won’t be going into eternity with us.
 We can choose to focus on what matters in the bigger picture of God’s master plan.
 We can choose to let go of anything we worship or cling to that isn’t God.

 How you achieve strength from trial is up to you.
 I am only as strong as my weakest moment, so the only hope for me is in knowing that I have been promised an eternal future free of pain, suffering, and strife, and that promise comes from the One who is faithful without fail, who by his mercy lives inside me, who kindly picks me up when I fall and who carries me when I am weak.
 One who is undaunted by evil and unshaken by destruction.
 One who sees and cares.